-But you are actually in the right place!
+But you're actually in the right place!

-So, in this article I am going to cover:
+So, in this article we'll cover:

-Flat roofs in commercial construction are very common, it allows commercial engineers and commercial architects more options.
-Such as mounting rooftop mechanical equipment and the reduced structural requirement that comes with steep-sloped construction.
+Flat roofs in commercial construction are very common, it allows commercial engineers and commercial architects more options, such as mounting rooftop mechanical equipment and the reduced structural requirement that comes with steep-sloped construction.

 Flat roof construction requires your local commercial roofing contractor to slope the roof using tapered insulation so there is no ponding water on your roof surface.
-The tapered insulation also provides the building a higher R-value which will reduce the thermal resistance and help make your building more energy-efficient.
+The tapered insulation also provides the building with a higher R-value which will reduce the thermal resistance and help make your building more energy-efficient.
 This tapered insulation will also impact the overall cost of the flat roof replacement or installation.

 Low slope commercial construction is where your commercial engineer or architect has designed the commercial building so that the roof already has a positive slope built into the construction of the roof framing structure.
 This slope creates positive drainage and allows the water to properly drain from your roof.